microsoft/Accera/docs/Tutorials/Hello_MatMul.md

     C[i, j] += A[i, k] * B[k, j]
 ```

 We have finished defining the logic of MatMul.
-Let's now define the schedule which controls the execution of logic.
-For this, we first create the schedule from the nest:
+Let’s now define the schedule to control the execution of the logic.
+We create a schedule from the nest:

 ```python
 sched = nest.create_schedule()